-COMMISSION ACTIVITY IN 2000
+COMMISSION ACTIVITY IN 2002

-At the close of 2000, there were 505 judicial positions subject to the Commission's jurisdiction.
+At the close of 2002, there were 507 judicial positions subject to the Commission's jurisdiction.

 Justices of the Supreme Court 7

 Judges of the Court of Appeals 10

-Judges of the District Courts 159
+District Court Judges 160

 District Magistrate Judges 74

-Municipal Judges 255
+Municipal Judges 256

 Others are subject to the Code of Judicial Conduct on an ad hoc basis.
 The compliance statement appended to the Code provides: "Anyone, whether or not a lawyer, who is an officer of the judicial system, is a judge within the meaning of this Code.
 Judge is defined as: 'Any judicial officer who performs the functions of a judge in the courts of this state including Kansas Supreme Court Justices, Court of Appeals Judges, District Judges, District Magistrate Judges, and Municipal Court Judges.
-Where applicable, the term "judge" also contemplates Masters, Referees, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state.' " 2000 Kan.
+Where applicable, the term "judge" also contemplates Masters, Referees, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state.' " 2002 Kan.
 Ct.
 R. Annot.
-493-494.
+526-527.
 No attempt has been made in this report to enumerate those individuals.

-In 2000, the Commission received 352 inquiries by telephone, by letter, or by personal visit to the Clerk's Office.
-Of those individuals, 233 were mailed copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
-Of those 233, 52 responded by filing a complaint.
-An additional 89 complaints were received for a total of 141 complaints received in 2000.
-Of those complaints, 25 were eventually docketed.
+In 2002, the Commission received 375 inquiries by telephone, by letter, or by personal visit to the Clerk's Office.
+Of those individuals, 212 were mailed copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
+Of that number, 87 responded by filing a complaint.
+An additional 104 complaints were received for a total of 191 complaints received in 2002.
+Of those complaints, 35 were eventually docketed.
 For a discussion of the distinction between undocketed and docketed complaints, see this report at pages 18 and 19.

-The Commission disposed of 114 undocketed complaints in 2000 and 26 docketed complaints.
+The Commission disposed of 147 undocketed complaints and 33 docketed complaints in 2002.

-COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 2000 - December 31, 2000
+COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 2002 - December 31, 2002

-TOTAL NUMBER OF INQUIRIES 352
+TOTAL NUMBER OF INQUIRIES 375

-RULES AND COMPLAINT FORMS MAILED 233
+RULES AND COMPLAINT FORMS MAILED 212

-NUMBER OF COMPLAINTS RECEIVED 141
+NUMBER OF COMPLAINTS RECEIVED 191

-NUMBER OF COMPLAINTS DOCKETED 25
+NUMBER OF COMPLAINTS DOCKETED • 35

-DOCKETED COMPLAINTS PENDING ON JA ANUARY 1, 2000 6
+DOCKETED COMPLAINTS PENDING ON JANUARY 1 ., 2002 9

-DISPOSITION OF DOCKETED COMPLAINT S
+DISPOSITION OF DOCKETED COMPLAINTS

-Dismissed after investigation 17
+Dismissed after investigation 24

-Dismissed after investigation with caution 3
+Dismissed after investigation with caution 9

-Letter of informal advice issued 4

-Private Cease and Desist Order issued 1

-Public Cease and Desist Order issued 1

-Pending on December 31, 2000 5 1
+Pending on December 31, 2002 11

-31
+11

-POSITION OF JUDGE AGAINST WHOM COMP LAINT WAS FILED
+POSITION OF JUDGE AGAINST WHOM A DOCKETED COMPLAINT WAS FILED

+District Judge 22

+District Judge Retired 1

+District Magistrate 4 (1 law-trained)

+Judge Pro Tempore 1 (law-trained)

-District Judge Candidate for District Judge District Magistrate Municipal Judge 20 1 5 (non-law-trained 1 (law-trained)
+Municipal Judge 1 (law-trained)

-1 A Notice of Formal Hearing was filed in one matter.
-That matter remained pending at the end of the year.
+1

-2 In some instances, more than one complaint was filed against the same judge.
+1In some instances, more than one complaint was filed against the same judge.